Ahmed74kk/AI-chat-bot-c-/README.md

 Language : C# Windforms .net

-this is an ai chat bot made up with c#.net core language and it's made up by me from a-z.
+this is an ai chat bot made up with c#.net core language

 it's made for only the arabic language